alpacanonymous/project1/README.md

 This graph shows the correlation between the average ratings.
 Movies were given by genre, while genres can overlap, the focus of resources should be towards action, adventure, fantasy, sci-fi, comedy and crime movies.
 Crime has the highest rating, but the other 5 categories have higher volumes of consumer interaction.

 <img width="995" alt="Screen Shot 2021-10-29 at 12 02 55 PM" src="https://user-images.githubusercontent.com/79756630/139467000-68f80c70-d829-4d7b-9a02-b12c30b22c23.png">

+From the IMDB dataset, we have extracted the top ten quantiles of the movie rating vote counts.
+Although drama and comedy movies are more prevalent in the top ten quantiles, action and adventure movies have much higher average vote counts.
+This indicates that as we move up to the higher quantile in vote counts, the number of action and adventure movies grows.

 <img width="999" alt="Screen Shot 2021-10-29 at 11 52 23 AM" src="https://user-images.githubusercontent.com/79756630/139465728-1d25a967-4b93-4d1a-b5b9-4424c8992754.png">

+This top one quantile visualization confirms that as we move up to datas in the higher quantile, number of action and adventure movies increases.

 <img width="1015" alt="Screen Shot 2021-10-28 at 08 09 05" src="https://user-images.githubusercontent.com/92397144/139473439-365423da-2b99-4567-9034-570b6708d852.png">
 <img width="990" alt="Screen Shot 2021-10-29 at 11 47 16" src="https://user-images.githubusercontent.com/92397144/139473984-c5cf8337-2353-4963-93a8-5f53bef0f07f.png">